-The inner workings of a woman’s mind are a remorseless struggle of self-loathing and exhausting competition.
+The inner workings of a woman’s mind is a remorseless cycle of self-loathing and exhausting competition.

 No one’s Instagram is real.
-We all want an ass that isn’t possible without a good bout of surgery and starvation.
-Even all of the Insta-Influencers know it’s not real.
-Thee ass.
-That figure is only possible with the ridiculously awkward pose — you know the one, the ballerina stance, thigh wing, lumbar-scoliosis pose.
-We all know those thighs look the same as ours when they stand up straight and stop doing that ridiculous pose.
+We all want an ass that isn’t possible to obtain without a good bout of surgery and starvation.
+Even “influencers” know it’s not real.
+Thee figure.
+We all know those thighs look the same as ours when you stand up straight and stop doing that ridiculous pose.

-Therefore, I wanted to take a second to remind us women that we should support one another more regularly.
-Make a habit of loving and respecting the women around us, rather than judging or envying them.
-This post is about positive vibes, about sisterhood and respect.
+Therefore, I want to take a second to remind women that we should support one another more regularly.
+Make a habit of loving and respecting the women around us rather than judging or envying.
+This post is about positive vibes, it’s about sisterhood and respect.

-Take a second, appreciate the women around you.
+Take a second to appreciate the women around you.
 Compliment them.
-Tell them what you think makes them strong, what you like about them.
+Tell her what you think makes her strong, tell her everything you love and respect about her.
 Give the woman passing by a genuine compliment; I love nothing more than when a woman tells me she loves my outfit or my eye shadow.
-I was walking into the gym the other day and the front desk associate said this as I scanned myself in, “You look so beautiful every day.”
-It caused tears to well, it had that much of an impact on me.
+I was walking into the gym the other day and the front desk associate said this as I scanned myself in, “You look so beautiful every day”.
+It made me tear up, it had that much of an impact on me.

-You can change a day, a week, with something as simple as genuine affirmation.
+You can change a day with something as simple as genuine compliment.

-This was prompted to me recently by my mother, when she had a moment of weakness during a stressful time in her life and leaned on me for support.
-She broke down in tears over stressful circumstances that she had no power over.
-All I could do was hold her in my arms and tell her that she was going to get through this; that she wasn’t alone.
-After the fact, she apologized and said she was embarrassed by her break down.
-That she should set a better example for me, that she should’ve been stronger.
+This was prompted to me recently by my mother when she had a moment of weakness during a very stressful time in her life.
+She leaned on me for support and broke down crying over stressful circumstances.
+All I could do was hold her in my arms and tell her that she was going to get through it and that she wasn’t alone.
+After the fact, she apologized and said she was embarrassed by her break down and that she should “set a better example for me”, that she should’ve been stronger.
 I corrected her.
-I told her, “strong women stay so by leaning on other strong women when they need it.”
+I told her, “strong women stay strong by leaning on other women when they need it.”

 So why do we tear one another down and think so lowly of ourselves when we have shared experiences?

 We’ve all looked in the mirror and been filled with disgust.